Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: The algorithm

 \begin{lemma} Let $\nu(\Sigma,k)$ be any function.
 For any surface $\Sigma$ and an integer $k\ge 0$, there exists a constant $\sigma$ and a linear-time algorithm as follows.
 Let $G$ be a graph $2$-cell embedded in $\Sigma$ with boundary cycles $B_1$, \ldots, $B_c$ of total length at most $k$.
 The algorithm returns a subgraph $H$ of $G$ with at most $\sigma$ vertices such that $B_1\cup \ldots\cup B_c\subseteq H$ and for each face $h$ of $H$, $G_h$ (in its embedding in $\Sigma_h$) does not contain any connected essential subgraph with fewer than $\nu(\Sigma_h,k_h)$ edges, where $k_h$ is the sum of the lengths of the boundary cycles of $G_h$.
 In addition, if $\Sigma_h$ is not the cylinder, then $G_h$ is boundary-linked.
 Furthermore, $\Sigma_h$ is at most as complex as $\Sigma$, and if $\Sigma_h$ is homeomorphic to $\Sigma$, then $b(G)$ dominates $b(G_h)$. \end{lemma} \begin{proof} We proceed by induction on the complexity of the surface and on $k$, i.e., we assume that the algorithm exists for surfaces at most as complex as $\Sigma$ that either are not homeomorphic to $\Sigma$, or the total length of their boundary cycles is less than $k$.

 The claim is obvious if $\Sigma$ is the sphere (we can take $H$ to be empty).
 If $\Sigma$ is the cylinder, we test whether the distance between $B_1$ and $B_2$ in $G$ is at least $\nu(\Sigma, |B_1|+|B_2|)$.
 If so, then $G$ does not contain any connected essential subgraph with fewer than $\nu(\Sigma, |B_1|+|B_2|)$ edges by Lemma~\ref{lemma-schism}, and we return $H=B_1\cup B_2$.
 Otherwise, let $P$ be the shortest path between $B_1$ and $B_2$, and let $f$ be the unique face of $B_1\cup B_2\cup P$.
-We apply the algorithm from induction to the graph $G_f$ embedded in a disk, and return the graph obtained from the result by identifying the two paths in its boundary corresponding to $P$.
+We apply the algorithm from the induction hypothesis to the graph $G_f$ embedded in a disk, and return the graph obtained from the result by identifying the two paths in its boundary corresponding to~$P$.

 Suppose that $\Sigma$ is the disk.
 If $G$ is boundary-linked, we can take $H=B_1$.
 Otherwise, by performing breadth-first search from every vertex of $B_1$, we can in linear time find a spoke $P$ of $B_1$ such that both bases of $P$ have length less than $|P|$.
 Let $f_1$ and $f_2$ be the faces of $B_1\cup P$.
-Note that both $G_{f_1}$ and $G_{f_2}$ are embedded in disks with boundary cycles of length less than $k$, and thus by induction, they have subgraphs $H_1$ and $H_2$, respectively, satisfying the conclusions of Lemma~\ref{lemma-qstruc}.
+Note that both $G_{f_1}$ and $G_{f_2}$ are embedded in disks with boundary cycles of length less than $k$, and thus by the induction hypothesis, we can find their subgraphs $H_1$ and $H_2$, respectively, satisfying the conclusions of Lemma~\ref{lemma-qstruc}.
 We set $H=H_1\cup H_2$.

 Hence, assume that $\Sigma$ either has non-zero genus or at least three cuffs.
 We build the data structure of Lemma~\ref{lemma-dataemb} (with $F$ empty), and by querying all vertices if necessary, we either find a closed walk $W$ satisfying one of the following conditions or decide that there is no such walk: \begin{enumerate}[(i)] \item $W$ has length at most $2\nu(\Sigma, k)+2k$ and it is not null-homotopic in $\Sigma$ even after patching a single cuff with a disk, or \item $W$ is a cycle homotopically equivalent to a boundary cycle $B_i$ for some $i\in \{1,\ldots, c\}$ and $|W|<|B_i|$. \end{enumerate} Using Lemma~\ref{lemma-schism}, it is easy to see that that if no such walk exists, then $G$ is boundary-linked and contains no essential subgraph with less than $\nu(\Sigma,k)$ edges; hence, we can set $H=B_1\cup \ldots\cup B_c$.